fakrulislam0085/CompScience-PoliTO/README.md

 # 📚 Welcome to the CompScience-PoliTO Repository!

-This repository is a comprehensive resource for the **Computer Science** course (Code: 07JCJLM, 8 CFU), part of the Bachelor’s Degree in Computer Engineering, First Semester, First Year, Academic Year **2024–2025**, at **Politecnico di Torino**.
-It contains meticulously organized coursework, including lecture materials, lab exercises, and exam questions, designed to help fellow students excel in the course.
+Read the about section please!
+Now, This repository contains meticulously organized coursework, including lecture materials, lab exercises, and exam questions, designed to help fellow students excel in the course.

 This repository is created to **help fellow students easily navigate, learn, and pass** the course — whether you’re prepping for labs, reviewing lectures, or tackling past exam questions.